Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Analysis of Neurocognitive Data from the ABCD Study

-In using resting-state fMRI data to predict phenotypes, principal components regression using only the top principal components can significantly enhance the signal-to-noise ratio and thus improve prediction.
-However, experts are ultimately interested in understanding the effects of the connectome, and thus it is useful to translate the results into the original 87,153-dimensional connectome feature space.
-Note that the mean structure for task $k$ in the original feature space of dimension $p$ can be represented as where $A$ is the orthogonal matrix of eigenvectors for $X'X$, $Z$ is the matrix of principal component scores, and $\theta^{(k)} = A' \beta^{(k)} \in \mathbb{R}^p$.
-To recover $ \beta^{(k)},$ a potential plug-in estimator is where $\hat{\theta}_{E_k}^{(k)} \in \mathbb{R}^{q_k}$ is the MLE for task $k$ obtained from Algorithm \ref{alg:Alginference}.
-Although this estimator is only consistent for $\beta^{(k)}$ when $q_k=p$, we will use it to approximate $\beta^{(k)}$ as is typically done in ordinary principal components regression \citep{jolliffe2003principal}.
+We now offer an interpretation of the shared structure identified through multi-task learning and validated through selective inference.
+Since experts are ultimately interested in understanding the effects of the connectome, we aim to translate the results back into the original 87,153-dimensional connectome feature space.
+Note that the mean structure for task $k$ in the original feature space of dimension $p$ can be represented as where $M$ is the orthogonal matrix of eigenvectors for $X'X$, $Z$ is the matrix of principal component scores, and $\theta^{(k)} = M' \beta^{(k)} \in \mathbb{R}^p$.
+To recover $\beta^{(k)},$ a potential plug-in estimator is where $\hat{\theta}_{E_k}^{(k)} \in \mathbb{R}^{\delta_k}$ is the MLE for task $k$ obtained from Algorithm \ref{alg:Alginference}.
+Although this estimator is only consistent for $\beta^{(k)}$ when $\delta_k=p$, we will use it to approximate $\beta^{(k)}$ as is typically done in ordinary principal components regression \citep{jolliffe2003principal}.

-The estimated multi-task coefficients in the original feature space reflect a significant degree of structure-sharing between tasks, consistent with our findings from the principal components regression.
-Figure \ref{fig:cross-correlation} shows the cross-correlation matrix for the 11 coefficient vectors estimated with MTL (0.7) + SI, compared to the cross-correlation matrix for the 11 coefficient vectors estimated with LASSO (0.7) + SI.
-The mean pair-wise correlation for MTL (0.7) + SI is 0.54, while the mean pair-wise correlation for LASSO (0.7) + SI is 0.20.
-In the absence of any shared structure between tasks, the models identified through MTL would be expected to closely resemble those identified through single-task learning.
-Thus, the significant inter-task correlation between the MTL coefficients suggests that there are common signals across the tasks, and training the tasks jointly offers improved detection of those shared signals.

-Given this strong evidence of shared structure across the 11 cognitive tasks, we next seek to further clarify and interpret the shared structure.
-More specifically, we visualize four tasks that are particularly important from the perspective of prior theory in psychology and neuroscience.
-Figure \ref{fig:mtl-original} shows the results for these four tasks from MTL projected back into the original feature space.
-The top row shows results for the picture vocabulary task and reading task, two tasks that implicate crystalized intelligence, i.e., intelligence rooted in determinate facts that are specifically trained through prior learning \citep{cattell1943measurement, horn1997human}.
-The bottom row shows results for the list working memory task and matrix reasoning task, which implicate fluid intelligence, i.e., intelligence rooted in manipulation of information and problem solving and that is largely independent of prior learning \citep{cattell1943measurement,gray2003neural,blair2006similar}.